rtinnovia/ftpCsvToXmlFtp/README.md

 Your project is ready.
 For start the project you need to run :

 ```
-node main.js
+npm run go
 ```

 ## Description

-While you run this project the script will download a file named `DHLEDI.csv` on the FTP server then it converts all full rows in the csv to a xml file.
-Then xml files generated will be uploads on the FTP server and the csv file will be removed.
+While you run this project the script will download all files with `.csv` extension from the FTP server then it converts all full rows in the csv to a xml file.
+Then xml files generated will be uploads on the SFTP server and the csv files will be removed.

-A log is generated at the end for each run of the script.
+Various logs are generated during each runs of the script.
 You can read the logs in `logs` folder.